How to manage storage using Fedora linux-system-roles and ansible

 /dev/vdb /data xfs defaults 0 0

-Note: As this is virtual storage that i have created and attached to VM.
+NOTE: As this is virtual storage that i have created and attached to VM.
 I haven’t attached it as a persistent storage.
 Make sure you umount the disk before reboot to avoid any issues.
 Here is the updated playbook for unmounting the disk before reboot as shown below.

 [admin@ansicontrol storage_management]$ cat umount_fs.yml